Twitter event networks and the Superstar model

 \subsection{Estimating $p$ and the degree distribution}

-The Superstar Model degree distribution is known once the superstar parameter $p$ is specified.
-We are interested in seeing if for each event $E$ this model can predict the degree distribution in $G_E^0$.
-For an event $E$ and degree $k\in\curly{1,2,...}$ we define the empirical degree distribution of the giant component as
+The {{asymptotic degree distribution of the Superstar model is known (via Theorem~\ref{thm:DegreeDist})}} once the superstar parameter $p$ is specified.
+We {{were}} interested in seeing, for each event $E$, {{how well this model predicted the observed degree distribution}} in $G_E^0$.
+For an event $E$ and degree $k\in\{1,2,\ldots\}$, we define the empirical degree distribution of the giant component as